Project Scope Management : A Short Guide

-Project charter and stakeholder register are the inputs of collect requirements process.
+Project charter and stakeholder register are the inputs of the collect requirements process.

 Create WBS (Work Breakdown Structure)

-The WBS is very important in the project scope management.
+The Work Breakdown Structure is very important in project scope management.
 The project deliverables are divided into manageable sections at this step.
 The Work Breakdown Structure is a hierarchical decomposition of the total project work into manageable and logical sections.
-Therefore having a detailed and complete WBS is key to a successful scope management.
-Scope statement, requirements documentation and Organizational Process Assets are the inputs of this step.
+Therefore having a detailed and complete WBS is key to successful scope management.
+The scope statement, requirements documentation, and Organizational Process Assets are the inputs of this step.

-In the valide scope process all the project deliverables and the work is reviewed the client and /or sponsor to ensure that the scope of work satisfies their requirements.
+In the validate scope process, all the project deliverables and the work is reviewed the client and /or sponsor to ensure that the scope of work satisfies their requirements.
 After the formal acceptance of deliverables by the client or sponsor, project deliverables are formalized at this step.

 Importance of Project Scope Management

-Scope management helps to prevent the project from disputes that can be originated from unclear scope statement.
+Scope management techniques help to prevent the project from disputes that can be originated from unclear scope statement.
 Project scope should explicitly define what is included in the project and what is not included.

 Scope management builds a control system to address factors that may result in changes during the project’s life cycle.

 It is not easy to estimate the project cost and duration without having a clear scope.
 Therefore a clear scope statement is required to avoid losses.